The Change Management Process: What Is It and Who Is It For?

 Read more: How to Get a Job with No Experience: A Job Seeker’s Guide

 To really put yourself above your competition for change management roles, you might consider a master’s degree.
-An MBA is a great option, along with a master’s in organizational psychology.
+An MBA or a master’s in organizational psychology are great options.
 Some schools offer master’s degrees in change management specifically.

 In the University of Pennsylvania's Removing Barriers to Change, meanwhile, you'll learn about the common barriers to change and how to become more effective in inspiring change within others and your organization.